The Truth About Lisp

 You will think people are idiots when they state things like "Hi, how are you?" because a lisper simply doesn't need to use such verbose constructs.
 Lisp abstracts away those patterns of interaction and makes them completely irrelevant.
 The proper way to greet a fellow lisper is just a tiny nod of the chin, and about a tenth of a wink from your left eye, then point at your tin foil hat.
 They will know what you mean. if they don't know what you mean then they are not a true lisp programmer and they don't matter anyway.

-Lisp was invented a long time ago, before java, before C, before fortran, before computers, before people, before the earth was built. the universe itself is a lisp program so trivial that no true lisper would even both implementing it.
+Lisp was invented a long time ago, before java, before C, before fortran, before computers, before people, before the earth was built. the universe itself is a lisp program so trivial that no true lisper would even bother implementing it.

 Lisp is so elegant that the very fact that you know even the first thing about it will qualify you for a season as principal dancer of the royal ballet.
 You will go out on stage in your little tutu and just scribble a few round brackets in the air with your toe.
 People will gasp in wonder.
 Unless they don't know any lisp.
 If they don't know any lisp then they are idiots and they don't matter.